zacwong2151/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-The given command is invalid.
+Invalid command word.

     * 1b1. iVolunteer requests for the correct command.
     * 1b2.
 User enters correct command <br>
     Steps 1b1-1b2 are repeated until the data entered is correct <br>
     Use case resumes at step 2.

 * 3a.
-The given command is invalid
+Invalid event id
-    * 3a1. iVolunteer requests for the correct command with valid event number
+    * 3a1. iVolunteer requests for the correct command with valid event id
     * 3a2.
 User enters correct command <br>
     Steps 3a1-3a2 are repeated until the data entered is correct <br>
     Use case resumes at step 4.